hendrikmaus/openhab-auth-router/README.md

       Path the user should be routed when trying to access `/`
     - `sitemaps`
       - `default`
-        Define the default sitemap to be used
+        Define the default sitemap to be used.
+        This value is used when no sitemap param can be found and when a user tries to access a denied sitemap.
+        It does not override the basicui service config default.
       - `allowed`
         List of sitemaps with allowed access.
         Special value `"*"` allows access to every sitemap